kevwalsh/carota/_posts/2016-01-05-where-to-sleep.md

 #### Camping

-You can set up anytime Saturday morning on any of the campsites in the field (There'll be signs!, but please only show up at the house from 1:30 cause we have a lot to do!
+You can set up anytime Saturday morning on any of the campsites in the field (There'll be signs!)
+But please only show up at the house from 1:30 cause we have a lot to do!

 * Do not leave food in your tents...There's a lot of wildlife around.
 * There will be an outdoor fridge accessible from Sunday only